Got questions before booking your appointment or wondering what will happen during the session?

 If you paid online when booking or bought a massage package then you’re all paid up.

-If not you can pay with cash, card or use ApplePay or GooglePay on your phone.
+If not you can pay with card or use ApplePay or GooglePay on your phone.
+You can also still pay with cash if that is prefered.

 Most new clients have questions about getting undressed: